techservicesillinois/sympa-client/README.md

 template - the name of a template found in the create_list_templates directory for this Sympa service

 ### add with authenticateAndRun
-mvn exec:java -Dexec.mainClass=edu.illinois.techservices.sympa.SympaMain -Dexec.args="authenticateAndRun add scrumTeamB,pbale@illinois.edu,true,true"
+mvn exec:java -Dexec.mainClass=edu.illinois.techservices.sympa.SympaMain -Dexec.args="authenticateAndRun add scrumTeamB,pbalex@illinois.edu,true,true"
 where authenticateAndRun - Name of the service add -  Name of the service scrumTeamB,xxx@illinois.edu,true,true - Parameters passed to add a user to the list